sarthakMiglani726/mission-gemini_flights_backend_/README.md

 # Gemini Flight Manager

+## Introduction

+Welcome to the Gemini Flights Management Assistant project!
+This repository contains the code for ReX, a flight management assistant powered by Google Gemini.
+ReX is designed to help users search and book flights interactively using natural language.
+The project leverages FastAPI for backend services, SQLAlchemy for database interactions, and Streamlit for the user interface.
+Additionally, it integrates with Vertex AI for advanced conversational capabilities.

+## Features

+Flight Search: Search for flights based on various criteria such as origin, destination, departure date, and more.
+Flight Booking: Book flights by specifying flight ID, seat type, and the number of seats.
+Interactive Chat Interface: Engage with ReX through a conversational interface powered by Google Gemini.
+Flight Management: Generate flight data for testing and development purposes.
+Logging and Error Handling: Comprehensive logging for debugging and robust error handling for smooth user experience.

 ## Overview

 Gemini Flight Manager is a comprehensive backend system built using FastAPI, designed for managing and simulating flight-related operations.
 This system provides a robust platform for handling various aspects of flight management, including flight generation, search, and booking functionalities.